Spanish & Hispanic Studies

 The Union College Language Center

-To support students who are studying Spanish, the Language Center offers a Conversation Partners Program where students meet one-on-one with heritage and native speakers of Spanish for the 200+ sequence to have conversations in the target language (professor email them the booking pages directly).
-This program is curricularly embedded in those courses.
+To support students who are studying Spanish, the Language Center offers a Conversation Partners Program where students meet one-on-one with heritage and native speakers of Spanish to have conversations in the target language (professor email them the booking pages directly).

-We also have events each term to highlight a language and cultural practice or product (events are announced on the Campus Events listserv).
+The Language Center also offers events each term to highlight a language and cultural practice or product (events are announced on the Campus Events listserv).
 For example, last term we hosted Soil and Soul: Celebrando la Tierra (Celebrating Earth Day in Latin America).

 The Spanish Language Table